 Despite this, the Bronx remains the poorest urban county in the US, a fact that reveals a structural failure of coordination.
 As BCDI, we believe the Bronx already has many of the resources it needs to address its greatest challenges, and that people of color and women can and should lead the change.

 In order to better coordinate Bronx resources to build wealth and ownership for low-income people of color, we invited Bronx-based institutions, elected officials, labor leaders, and finance partners to join BCDI.
 We also partnered with MIT Community Innovators Lab, to provide technical support.
-Through years of planning and studying similar models (including the Mondragon Cooperatives in Spain, Ujamaa in Tanzania, the Zapatista movement in Mexico, and the Young Negroes Cooperative League in the US), we developed a borough-wide, multi-stakeholder strategy for economic development that is integrally connected to the broader movement for economic democracy.
+Through years of planning and studying similar models (including the Mondragon Cooperatives in Spain, Market Creek Plaza in San Diego, and Evergreen Cooperatives in Cleveland, we developed a borough-wide, multi-stakeholder strategy for economic development that is integrally connected to the broader movement for economic democracy.

 All together, the Bronx Cooperative Development Initiative is a transformative model for urban economic development that can serve as an example for other communities across the US and the world.